Creamy, Cheesy Breakfast Grits & Eggs!

 - Soft boiled eggs (7 minutes is the sweet spot for runny, jammy yolks!)

-- Yellow grits aka: polenta — our favorite brand is Bob’s Red Mill.
-It’s our go-to for creamy polenta with parmesan.
+- Yellow grits aka: polenta — my favorite brand is Bob’s Red Mill.
+It’s my go-to for creamy polenta with parmesan.
+I also appreciate that it’s naturally gluten-free, making this a great breakfast option when I’m serving guests who avoid gluten.

 - Kosher salt